ckan/ckan/doc/package_forms.rst

  * ckan/forms/common.py - A common place for fields used by standard forms
  * ckan/forms/builder.py - The FormBuilder class, which provides an easy way to define a form.
 It creates a FormAlchemy fieldset used in the CKAN controller code.
  * ckan/forms/package.py - This contains the 'standard' form, which is a good example and is useful to derive custom forms from.
- * ckan/forms/package_gov.py - Contains the an example government form, which serves as an example of using lots of extra fields for dates, geographical coverage, etc.
+ * ckan/forms/package_gov.py - Contains the a government form, which serves as an example of using lots of extra fields for dates, geographical coverage, etc.

 Building a package form
 -----------------------

+Basics
+^^^^^^

 The FormBuilder object must be initialised with the Package object (because the form is for editing packages)::